-The city's disciplined financial policies have allowed it to maintain some cash surpluses even during the peak of its capital spending program.
-Such spendings have amounted to over ¥230 billion (ordinary account) annually during the peak of the past three years to fiscal 2020.
-The program included large projects such as ring roads (Yokohama Ringed Northwest Line), which started operating in 2020.
+The city maintained some cash surpluses even during the peak of its capital spending program.
+One example among major projects was the ring roads (Yokohama Ringed Northwest Line), which started operating in 2020.
+The city currently handles other ring road constructions.
 In the coming few years, we expect its capital spending to stabilize to around ¥200 billion (general account) annually.
-Current major projects include new redevelopment projects to host the flower show in fiscal 2027, infrastructure reinforcements and expansions such as wharf and railways as well as the implementation of disaster preventative measures.
+Other major projects include new redevelopment projects to host the flower show in fiscal 2027, infrastructure reinforcements and expansions such as wharf and railways.
+We could potentially expect additional infrastructure spending with the redevelopments of its waterfront area which was the candidate site for hosting the integrated resort until the plan was withdrawn.